 This is a pretty important date for Boston in National Hockey League history.
 Nov.
-20 has also been pretty kind to players and fans in Toronto and Philadelphia, as well.
-Two legendary goaltenders got their numbers retired in the same ceremony and one of the legends in Detroit accomplished something only one other player had in league history.
+20 has also been rather kind to players and fans in Toronto and Philadelphia, as well.
+Two legendary goaltenders got their numbers retired in the same ceremony, and one of the legends in Detroit accomplished something only one other player had in league history.
+So, let’s start our daily trip back in time to revisit all the best this date has given us.

 Old School Bruins Memories

-Rooke and future superstar Bobby Orr scored his first career shorthanded goal, on Nov.
+Rookie and future superstar Bobby Orr scored his first career shorthanded goal on Nov.
 20, 1966, as the Bruins earned another win over the Red Wings 5-2.
 He scored 16 shorthanded goals in his 10 seasons with the team.

 Hall of Fame Achievements in Toronto